FallenKnight123/Project--Create-a-NFT-Collection/Code.md

-// create a variable to hold your NFT's let numberOfNFTs = 0;
+// Create a variable to hold the number of NFTs. let numberOfNFTs = 0;

+// This function will take in some values as parameters, create an
+// NFT object using the parameters passed to it for its metadata,
+// and store it in the numberOfNFTs variable.

 function mintNFT(name, description, image) {
+  // Create an NFT object with the provided metadata.

-  let nft = {
+  const nft = {
     name: name,
     description: description,
     image: image
   };

-  numberOfNFTs++;
+  // Increment the numberOfNFTs variable. numberOfNFTs++;

+  // Return the NFT object.
   return nft;
 }

-function listNFTs() {
-  // Assuming you have an array of NFT objects
+// Create a loop that will go through an array of NFTs
-  // Replace this array with your actual array of NFT objects let nfts = [
-    {
-      name: "NFT 1",
-      description: "This is NFT 1",
-      image: "nft1.png"
-    },
+// and print their metadata with console.log().

-    {
+function listNFTs(nfts) {
-      name: "NFT 2",
-      description: "This is NFT 2",
-      image: "nft2.png"
+  // Iterate over each NFT in the array. for (let i = 0; i < nfts.length; i++) {
+    const nft = nfts[i];
+    // Print the metadata of the NFT. console.log("Name: " + nft.name);
+    console.log("Description: " + nft.description);
+    console.log("Image: " + nft.image);
+    console.log("--------------------");
   }
-  ];

-  for (let i = 0; i < nfts.length; i++) {
-    console.log("Name: " + nfts[i].name);
-    console.log("Description: " + nfts[i].description);
-    console.log("Image: " + nfts[i].image);
 }

-}
+// Print the total number of NFTs we have minted to the console.

 function getTotalSupply() {
-  return numberOfNFTs;
+  // Return the value of numberOfNFTs. return numberOfNFTs;
 }

-// Call your functions below this line
+// Call your functions below this line.

-// Mint a new NFT and store it in the variable let newNFT = mintNFT("My NFT", "This is my first NFT", "nft.png");
+// Mint some NFTs and store them in the variable. const nft1 = mintNFT("NFT 1", "This is the first NFT", "image1.png");
+const nft2 = mintNFT("NFT 2", "This is the second NFT", "image2.png");
+const nft3 = mintNFT("NFT 3", "This is the third NFT", "image3.png");

+// Create an array of NFTs.
+const nfts = [nft1, nft2, nft3];

-// List all NFTs' metadata
+// List all the NFTs.
-listNFTs();
+listNFTs(nfts);

-// Print the total number of NFTs console.log("Total Supply: " + getTotalSupply());
+// Get the total supply of NFTs. const totalSupply = getTotalSupply();
+console.log("Total NFTs: " + totalSupply);